mshiltonj/resource-routing/README.md

 The resources() function takes a minimum of three parameters:

-One:   The express ap object
+1. The express ap object
-Two:   The app controllers directory.
+2. The app controllers directory.
-Three: The entity/class/model_name that will have restful routes.
+3. The entity/class/model_name, in pluralized form, that will have restful routes.

 The simplest usage is: